-- Entertainment districts fill in the gaps in a vacation when you want to relax. - In software, this represents supporting features that aren't part of critical functionality. - Word processor: Making document look nice. - Tours visit supporting features and ensures they are properly intertwined with core features. - Supporting Actor: Features on-screen with core features - All-Nighter Tour: Run the software for a long time.
+- Entertainment districts fill in the gaps in a vacation. - In software: supporting features that aren't critical. - Word processor: Making document look nice. - Tours visit supporting features and ensures they are properly intertwined with core features. - Supporting Actor: Features on-screen with core features - All-Nighter Tour: Run the software for a long time.